mbarcia/CSV-Payments-PoC/README.md

 For more information about the pipeline framework, see [pipeline-framework/README.md](./pipeline-framework/README.md).

+## Documentation

+Comprehensive documentation for the Pipeline Framework is available at our [documentation site](https://pipelineframework.org).
+The documentation site includes:

+- Detailed guides on using the framework
+- API references for annotations and interfaces
+- Examples and best practices
+- Deployment instructions

+The documentation source is located in the `docs` directory and is built using VitePress.
+For information on how to contribute to the documentation or run it locally, see [docs/README.md](./docs/README.md).

 ## External Interfaces

 The Orchestrator Service now exposes both gRPC and REST interfaces for external consumption: